Hrushitha12/H3_itcs6190_Hadoop_MapReduce_Wordcount/README.md

     ```
 3. Commit and push to your repo so that we can able to see your output

+## Challenges Faced & Solutions

+**1. Maven build errors due to `tools.jar`**
+- *Challenge:* The initial Maven build failed with an error about `jdk.tools:jdk.tools:jar:1.8` because it was trying to resolve `tools.jar` from a JRE instead of a full JDK.
+- *Solution:* Installed a proper JDK, set the `JAVA_HOME` environment variable, and ensured `%JAVA_HOME%\bin` was at the top of the system `Path`.
+After that, Maven recognized the JDK and built successfully.

+**2. Docker command not recognized**
+- *Challenge:* Even though Docker Desktop was running, the `docker` command was not available in PowerShell.
+- *Solution:* Added Docker’s `resources\bin` folder to the system `Path` so that `docker.exe` could be run from the terminal.
+Once this was fixed, I was able to bring up the Hadoop cluster with `docker compose up`.

+**3. ClassNotFoundException when running Hadoop job**
+- *Challenge:* Running the Hadoop jar initially failed with `ClassNotFoundException: com.example.Controller`.
+- *Solution:* The main class was actually in the `com.example.controller` package (`Controller.java`).
+By using the fully-qualified class name `com.example.controller.Controller` when invoking the Hadoop job, the program executed correctly.

+**4. Retrieving output from HDFS**
+- *Challenge:* After the job ran, I had difficulty accessing the output because the reducer results were inside HDFS and the copied folder structure didn’t match expectations.
+- *Solution:* Used `hdfs dfs -cat` inside the container to dump the reducer output into a single file (`/tmp/part-r-00000`) and then copied it back to the local machine with `docker cp`.
+This gave me the final `results/part-r-00000` file required for submission.

 ## Sample Input:
  ```bash